 The remaining colon must be sufficiently mobilized then to reach the rectal stump loosely and without tension.
 Extra mobility is mandatory, since postoperative distention of the bowel and subsequent tension on the suture line must be anticipated.

 A decision is made for an end-to-end anastomosis with or without a stapling instrument or a side-to-end anastomosis.
-The ...
+The adequacy of the exposure, the ...